-While no two organizations are alike, the one goal that every business in the world has in common is to increase profit margins.
-It may be primarily the sales department's responsibility, but every team and individual inside the firm may increase earnings.
+While no two organizations are alike, the one goal that every business in the world has in common is increasing profit margins.
+While it may be primarily the sales department's responsibility, every team and individual inside the firm can increase earnings.

 It includes how to upsell to a customer.
 It is frequently disregarded for upselling and cross-selling principles.
 They often deal with customers after the product has been sold and the consumer has questions.